 - Dairy free, Grain free diets – 80% of people feel better removing these from their diets

-Izabella’s favorite 3 foods for thyroid health – broccoli, avocados & organic meats
+Izabella’s favorite 3 foods for thyroid health – broccoli, avocados, and organic meats